 Bariatric Support Group

-Laura talked about how protein has the same caloric value as carbohydrate: 4 calories per gram.
+Protein has the same caloric value as carbohydrate: 4 calories per gram.
 That is why your diet should have the same number of carbs as it has protein.
 If you are eating something that contains 10 gms of protein, you need to make sure that the total carbs are no more than 10 gms.

-She discussed the way our bodies digest protein, starting in the stomach where acids and enzymes are produced.
+Our bodies digest protein, starting in the stomach where acids and enzymes are produced.
 The pancreas also secretes some digesting enzymes, and then the small intestine is the major site for protein digestion and absorption.
 We discussed some of the reasons you need to increase your protein, such as surgery, infection, poor protein intake, loss of blood.
 In those cases, your protein requirements go up and you need to be sure to eat more protein.
 Proteins are hard to digest, so some of the ways to make it easier for your body to digest is to marinate meat with an acidic or salt marinade, tenderize meat or beat eggs before cooking.

 You want to watch for signs for poor protein intake, such as muscle wasting, weight plateau, frequent infections, hair loss and severe edema (swollen ankles or legs).
 We diagnose protein malnutrition by check your levels of Pre-albumin when we do your lab work.
 You want to eat between 60 – 120 gms of protein/day based on your age, physical activity, and physical diagnosis.
 That needs to be individualized by the dietitian.

 Protein will either be animal based, which are complete proteins, or vegetable based, which are incomplete proteins.
 When eating vegetable proteins, you will need to combine them with other sources, such as beans with rice or grains.
 Fruits also have some protein in them, but not a lot.
-She shared some sample menus of things that would be a good way to get your protein in during a day once you are able to eat most foods.
-She talked about dairy products and the difference between whey isolate and hydrolyzed, or pre-digested, whey protein.
+We shared some sample menus of things that would be a good way to get your protein in during a day once you are able to eat most foods.
+We talked about dairy products and the difference between whey isolate and hydrolyzed, or pre-digested, whey protein.